MP 40x10.4/5.5x5 / N38 - ring magnet

 Do not place neodymium magnets near a computer HDD, TV, and wallet.

-Neodymium magnets produce intense magnetic fields that can destroy magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
-They can also destroy devices like video players, televisions, CRT computer monitors.
+Neodymium magnets generate strong magnetic fields that can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, or other devices.
+They can also destroy videos, televisions, CRT computer monitors.
 Do not forget to keep neodymium magnets at a safe distance from these electronic devices.